microsoft/live-share/README.md

         <strong>Visual Studio Code</strong><br />
         1. Install <a href="https://code.visualstudio.com/">Visual Studio Code</a> (1.20.0+) for Windows (7, 8.1, or 10) or macOS <b>(Sierra & up).</b><br />
         2. Download and install the Visual Studio Live Share extension from the marketplace. <br />
-        3. Installation can take a moment, so wait for the install to complete and then reload.<br />
+        3. Reload and wait for dependencies to download and install (see status bar).<br />
         <a href="https://aka.ms/vsls-dl/vscode"><img src="docs/media/download.png"></a>
     </td>
 </tr>
 </table>

 By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
+See [troubleshooting](https://aka.ms/vsls-troubleshooting) if you run into problems.

 ## Contributing & Feedback